1031 Exchange for

 200% Rule

-Identify any number of properties, provided their combined value doesn't exceed 200% of the relinquished property's value.
+Identify any number of properties, provided their combined fair market value doesn't exceed 200% of the relinquished property's value.

 3